David-Kunz/gen.nvim/README.md

 :Gen Chat
 ```

-and once the buffer is deleted (for split with `:bd`), you start with a fresh conversation.
+and once the window is closed, you start with a fresh conversation.

 ## Custom Prompts